Jerome Kern: Personal life and death

 Kern and his wife, Eva, often vacationed on their yacht Show Boat.
 He collected rare books and enjoyed betting on horses.
 At the time of Kern's death, Metro-Goldwyn-Mayer was filming a fictionalized version of his life, Till the Clouds Roll By, which was released in 1946 starring Robert Walker as Kern.
 In the film, Kern's songs are sung by Judy Garland, Kathryn Grayson, June Allyson, Lena Horne, Dinah Shore, Frank Sinatra and Angela Lansbury, among others, and Gower Champion and Cyd Charisse appear as dancers.
 Many of the biographical elements are fictionalized.

 In the fall of 1945, Kern returned to New York City to oversee auditions for a new revival of Show Boat, and began to work on the score for what would become the musical Annie Get Your Gun, to be produced by Rodgers and Hammerstein.
 On November 5, 1945, at 60 years of age, he suffered a cerebral hemorrhage while walking at the corner of Park Avenue and 57th Street.
 Identifiable only by his ASCAP card, Kern was initially taken to the indigent ward at City Hospital, later being transferred to Doctors Hospital in Manhattan.
 Hammerstein was at his side when Kern's breathing stopped.
 Hammerstein hummed or sang the song "I've Told Ev'ry Little Star" from Music in the Air (a personal favorite of the composer's) into Kern's ear.
 Receiving no response, Hammerstein realized Kern had died.
 Rodgers and Hammerstein then assigned the task of writing the score for Annie Get Your Gun to the veteran Broadway composer Irving Berlin.

 Kern is interred at Ferncliff Cemetery in Westchester County, New York.
-His daughter, Betty Jane (1913–1996) married Artie Shaw in 1942 and later Jack Cummings.
+His daughter, Elizabeth "Betty" Jane Kern (1918–1996) married Artie Shaw in 1942 and later Jack Cummings.
 Kern's wife eventually remarried, to a singer named George Byron.